OlivierLD/raspberry-coffee/java-python/Java-TCP-Python/README.md

 ```
 This is an interactive client.
 Enter (in the terminal) "`faster`" or "`slower`", to change the string production rate.

 ## Pros and Cons
+For the option that considers
+- Python server
+- Java client(s)

 ### Pros
 - TCP is language agnostic